ethereum/ethereum-org-website/src/content/developers/tutorials/optimism-std-bridge-annotated-code/index.md

 1. The withdrawer calls the L2 bridge (`withdraw` or `withdrawTo`)
 1. The L2 bridge burns the appropriate number of tokens belonging to `msg.sender`
 1. The L2 bridge uses the cross domain message mechanism to call `finalizeETHWithdrawal` or `finalizeERC20Withdrawal` on the L1 bridge
-1. The L2 bridge emits an event

 #### Layer 1

-1. The L1 bridge verifies the call to `finalizeETHWithdrawal` or `finalizeERC20Withdrawal` is legitimate:
+4. The L1 bridge verifies the call to `finalizeETHWithdrawal` or `finalizeERC20Withdrawal` is legitimate:
-   - Came from the cross message mechanism
+   - Came from the cross domain message mechanism
    - Was originally from the bridge on L2
 1. The L1 bridge transfers the appropriate asset (ETH or ERC-20) to the appropriate address
-1. The L1 bridge emits an event